Fireside-App/Fireside/README.md

 To start:
 1. Clone
+2. Create a SQL database to generate a PG_URI to provide for creation of users and other db functionality.
+   Insert this PG_URI in the server/index.js file where specified.
-2. npm run start
+3. npm run start
-3. Enjoy!
+4. Enjoy!

 Please contact the origin team for pull requests!
 We'd love to accept any incoming contributions.